Crimean Tatar: never silent in the face of injustice

 Emir-Usein is never silent in the face of injustice, he always speaks up, and this is why I do it as well.

-Now Emir-Usein Kuku is in Rostov-on-Don, a city in the South-West of Russia, standing trial before the North Caucasus District Military Court together with his co-defendants, collectively known as the "Yalta Six".
-Emir-Usein is more than 700 km from his family who he hasn’t seen since October 2017.
+Now Emir-Usein Kuku is in Rostov-on-Don, a city in the South-West of Russia, 700 km from his family, standing trial before the North Caucasus District Military Court together with his co-defendants, collectively known as the "Yalta Six".

 If convicted, Emir-Usein could spend up to 25 years in one of Russia's most notorious prisons.
 But we can stop this from happening.
 Our voices can inspire change.
 Join us in speaking up!